Taxes on Benefits

 Changing Your Tax Withholding

-Log in to your PERA account and select the “Forms” menu.
-From there, select the “Tax Withholding” menu which will take you to the electronic form and follow the prompts to complete and submit.
-If you have multiple accounts with PERA, you will need to select each account separately from the "Account Select" drop-down menu to make the changes for each.
+To change the Colorado state or federal withholding amount deducted from your monthly benefit, log in to your PERA account and select the “Forms” menu then select the “Tax Withholding” menu.
+Follow the prompts to complete and submit.
+If you have multiple accounts with PERA, you will need to select each account separately from the “Account Select” drop-down menu to make the changes for each.
+You can also download the Taxes on PERA Benefits booklet below which includes the Colorado State Withholding Form and the IRS Form W-4P.